BenSpectorOS/BenSpectorOS.github.io/projects/runtime/README.md

     var damageFromObstacle = 10;
     var myObstacle = game.createObstacle(hitZoneSize,damageFromObstacle);

-This code declare a variable `myObstacle` and creates a new obstacle using the game's `createObstacle()` function.
+This code declares a variable `myObstacle` and creates a new obstacle using the game's `createObstacle()` function.
 The `createObstacle` function takes two parameters which define the size of the object (`hitZoneSize`) and how much damage the obstacle does when it collides with Halle (`damageFromObstacle`)

-Add this code to the code you just wrote
+Now, let's position that obstacle somewhere on screen by modifying the `x` and `y` properties of `myObstacle` Add this code to the code you just wrote:

     myObstacle.x = 400;
     myObstacle.y = 100;

-This position that obstacle somewhere on screen by modifying the `x` and `y` properties of `myObstacle`

 Finally, add this code: